tejasdoypare96/-Image-Captioning-Using-ResNet-LSTM-with-an-Attention-Mechanism-/README.md

 - Epochs: 100
 - Device: GPU or CPU
 - Loss: CrossEntropyLoss (ignoring <PAD> token)
-- TensorBoard used for monitoring loss.
+- TensorBoard is used for monitoring loss.